Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 The Dashboard will help inform the local planning and stakeholder engagement process around Local Control and Accountability Plans.

-The Dashboard also will help identify local educational agencies and schools in need of additional assistance under state and federal law.
-More information about the assistance and support is available in a February 2017 State Board of Education information memorandum (beginning on page 6).
+The Dashboard also will determine which local educational agencies (LEAs) and schools are in need of additional assistance under state and federal law.
+Information on the eligibility criteria for differentiated assistance is provided on the California's System of Support Web page.

 What changes to the Dashboard can I expect in the coming years?

-The State Board of Education also approved a process to review progress on implementing the new system annually.
-This provides an opportunity to make changes or include additional indicators or data elements in the future.
+The State Board of Education (SBE) approved a process to review progress on implementing the accountability system annually.
+Revisions to the state and local indicators are proposed at the March SBE meetings.